 Line each of the drainage holes with wire mesh and then fill the container a third of the way with your soil mixture.
 Center the bonsai in the container and fill it the rest of the way with soil.
 Take your bonsai, and place it in a sink or bucket if it is fairly large.
 Fill the sink with tepid water so that it reaches about 1 inch above the container's surface.
 Allow your bonsai to sit in the water until the bubbles cease to rise.

 Remove your bonsai from the water and allow the water to flow from the drainage holes.
-Place the bonsai in a warm, partially shaded location.
+Place the bonsai in a warm, partially shaded location with morning sun and afternoon shade, ideally with 4 to 6 hours of sunlight each day.
 Choose a well-ventilated location to promote good cell development.
+If the overnight temperature stays above 40 degrees Fahrenheit, your bonsai can go outdoors.
+In winter, place it in a south-facing window if possible.